 wa – the main topic particle of the conversation

 ga – the particle that usually marks the subject of the sentence

 Worse, sometimes the "subject marker" が can actually mark the grammatical direct object of the sentence.
-(This is usually done with the を particle.)
+You may remember, this is usually done with the を particle.

 In the first case, we use は, and it emphasizes the "Japanese (person)."
 When we introduce ourselves (or give information about ourselves such as: 私は２０さいです。 watashi wa nijuu sai desu.
-I am 20 years old)), the details (predicate) are what's important.
+I am 20 years old)), the details (the predicate) are what's important.